jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 My simplifying assumptions are that:
 - Maximum solar generation capacity is uniform throughout each calendar month (i.e., the day length and angle of the sun are consistent)
-    - This is likely close to true for winter and summer months (the day length at Copper Mountain, NV varies between 9h 23m and 9h 35m in December) and a less good approximation for spring and fall (March is 11h 19m to 12h 37m)
+    - This is likely close to true for winter and summer months (the day length at Copper Mountain, NV varies from 9h 23m to 9h 35m in December and from 15h 01m to 15h 14m) and a less good approximation for spring and fall (March is 11h 19m to 12h 37m)
 - In each month there are at least 5 days of unobstructed generation, from which I can derive a picture of ideal output
     - While there are periods of clouds and rain in Nevada (in January 2023 there are both from a west coast atmospheric river), the fact that the state is mostly desert makes this a good approximation, even accounting for the fact that there are multiple generation sites with slightly different conditions